Missy Higgins: Early life and education

+Career

+Early career

 Two record companies showed an interest in Higgins—Sony and Eleven.
 She signed with Eleven, partly because they agreed that she would not be "made into a pop star" and partly because they were happy for her to take time off for a backpacking holiday.
-Higgins' manager is Eleven's John Watson, who also managed rock band Silverchair.
+Higgins's manager is Eleven's John Watson, who also managed rock band Silverchair.
 Watson later disclosed that "Missy's the only time in my career I knew after 90 seconds I really wanted to sign her."
 The backpacking trip had been planned with a friend for years and the pair spent most of 2002 in Europe; while Higgins was travelling, "All for Believing" started to receive airplay on Los Angeles radio station KCRW.
 Such radio exposure attracted the attention of American record labels and, by year's end, an international recording deal with Warner Bros. had been negotiated.